RobertodSilvaSantiago/nested_looping/README.md

 # nested_looping

-This code defines a function called print_triangle that takes an integer n as input.
-The function prompts the user for a command and then performs different actions based on the command.

-Here's a breakdown of what the code does:
+The provided code defines several functions and a main program that prompts the user for a number and a command.
+Here's what the code does step by step:

-The function starts by checking if the input n is equal to -1.
-If it is, the function prints "Bye!" and returns False to indicate that the program should exit.

-If n is not -1, the function prompts the user to enter a command by using the input function and assigns the input to the variable command.

-If the command is "mp", the function enters a loop that iterates from 1 to n.
-In each iteration, it creates a list called row where each element is the product of i and j, where i is the current iteration value and j ranges from 1 to n.
-Then, it prints the elements of row separated by spaces.

-If the command is "triangle", the function enters a loop that iterates from 1 to n.
-In each iteration, it creates a list called row where each element is a string representation of j, where j ranges from 1 to i.
-Then, it prints the elements of row separated by spaces.
-This loop prints an upward triangle.

-After printing the upward triangle, the function enters another loop that iterates from n-1 down to 1.
-In each iteration, it creates a list called row where each element is a string representation of j, where j ranges from 1 to i.
-Then, it prints the elements of row separated by spaces.
-This loop prints a downward triangle.

-If the command is neither "mp" nor "triangle", the function prints "Invalid command".

-The function returns True to indicate that the program should continue.
+The print_triangle_pattern function takes an input n and prints a triangle pattern using numbers.
+It uses nested loops to generate the rows of the triangle and prints each row using print(" ".join(row)).

+The print_multiplication_table function takes an input n and prints a multiplication table up to the given number.
+It also uses nested loops to generate the rows and columns of the table and prints each row using print(" ".join(f"{num:2d}" for num in row)).

+The get_valid_number_input function prompts the user with a given prompt and ensures that the user enters a valid integer.
+It uses a while loop and a try-except block to handle invalid input by catching the ValueError and displaying an error message.

-Outside the function, there is a loop that allows the user to enter a number and execute the print_triangle function.
-The loop continues until either the user enters -1 or the maximum number of prompts (max_prompts) is reached.
+The main function is the entry point of the program.
+It initializes variables for the maximum number of prompts and the current number of prompts.
+It runs a while loop that prompts the user for a number and a command until the maximum number of prompts is reached or the user enters -1.

+Inside the loop, the get_valid_number_input function is called to get a valid number input from the user.
+If the user enters -1, the program prints "Bye!" and breaks out of the loop.

+The user is then prompted for a command ("triangle" or "mp").
+Depending on the command, either the print_triangle_pattern or print_multiplication_table function is called with the user's number input.

+If an invalid command is entered, the program prints "Invalid command".

 If the maximum number of prompts is reached, the program prints "Maximum number of prompts reached.
-Exiting." and breaks out of the loop.
+Exiting."

+Overall, this program allows the user to enter a number and a command to either print a triangle pattern or a multiplication table.
+It includes input validation and a maximum prompt limit.